Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Latent Diffusion for Equilibrium Structures

 \subsection{Synthetic Dataset}

-To train Text2Structure3D, we develop a cross-typological synthetic training dataset of equilibrium structures and corresponding text labels (Figure \ref{fig:data_array}).
-The dataset consists of a combination of funicular arch and suspension bridge structures and statically determinate truss systems.
+Due to the limited availability of publicly accessible datasets containing equilibrium structures across diverse typologies, we develop a cross-typological synthetic dataset of equilibrium structures and corresponding text labels to train Text2Structure3D (Figure \ref{fig:data_array}).
+The developed synthetic dataset is based on preliminary work \cite{bleker2026}, and consists of a combination of funicular arch and suspension bridge structures and statically determinate truss systems.

 Funicular structures are form-found with the Combinatorial Equilibrium Modeling (CEM) \cite{ohlbrock2020}.
 By varying the CEM input parameters we can obtain arch and suspension bridge structures with various topologies, geometries and force configurations.
 Some of the parameters we set include the span, deck width and number of cables or columns along the deck.
 Bridges either have a single or double arch/cable configuration, for arch and suspension structures respectively.
 In the case of a double arch/cable configuration, these can be separate or interconnected by additional horizontal members.
 The deck can be twisted in the horizontal plane and/or cambered vertically and we allow various support configurations that have the arch(es) or main cable(s) above, below, or intersect the deck.
 During data generation, we sample these form-finding parameters from relatively large bounds so as to maximize the variety of structural configurations in the dataset.
 To prevent any unrealistic or otherwise undesired structures, we filter out any structures that exceed a specified bounding box, exceed a maximum force density threshold or bend too sharply in the case of twisted bridges.